vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/venkaTanAthaH/stotram/nyAsa-tilakam/sarva-prastutiH.md

 **Commentary**

-In the preceding slOkams 6, 7 and 8, Swamy Desikan dealt with the Soulabhya, Swamithva and KaaruNya guNams of the Lord.
-In this slOkam, Swamy Desikan 40 expresses his Krutajn~athai \(gratefulness\) to the Lord for all the great upakArams performed by Him and reminds the Lord of Srirangam about the remaining “small” help for his protection.
+In the preceding shlokas 6, 7 and 8, Swamy Desikan dealt with the Soulabhya, Swamithva and KaaruNya guNams of the Lord.
+In this shloka, Swamy Desikan 40 expresses his Krutajn~athai \(gratefulness\) to the Lord for all the great upakArams performed by Him and reminds the Lord of Srirangam about the remaining “small” help for his protection.

 Swamy Desikan lists the four major upakArams of the Lord so far: 1. birth as a human being to follow Bhagavath Saasthrams, 2. freedom from the clutches of Veda Baahya mathams like ChArvAkam, Buddhism et al,